ManuCoutinho/excursionista/README.md

 This application was developed based on a prototype provided during the Ignite course.
 The initial proposal was to develop from scratch a Next application using Chakra and Swiper, just delivering the home page, the European continent page, header and the format for 375px screens.

-However, after making small customizations to the layout, I increased the project including footer with navigable menu and pages from all continents, looking for real information to feed all 6 routes, in addition to providing such information through a file that provides all the information for the application.
+However, after making small customizations to the layout, I increased the project including header and footer with navigable menu and pages from all continents, looking for real information to feed all 6 routes, in addition to providing such information through a file that provides all the information for the application.

 The data is provided by files to 'simulate' an external call, as the application in its current state supports such a method.
 However, to simplify the deployment, it was done in this way.
 The images are generated through the Unsplash API and the flags through the CDN Flag.